Skip to content

 What does 'clean' mean here?

-It means the pattern-based scan (emails, SSNs, US phone numbers, 16-digit card numbers) found no recoverable matches in the text layer.
-It is not a guarantee of completeness — names, addresses and image-only text aren't caught by patterns.
+It means the pattern-based scan (emails, SSNs, phone numbers, card numbers) found no recoverable matches on any surface it inspected: the page text (including text split across operators or encoded with embedded-font character maps, as Chrome's print-to-PDF writes it), superseded prior revisions of the file, document metadata, form-field values, attachments, embedded form graphics and annotation appearances.
+The result card lists exactly what was and wasn't inspected.
+It is still not a guarantee of completeness — names, addresses and image-only text aren't caught by patterns.
 To actually remove data and get a verified, audited result, use the Omitly app.

 How do I fix a leaking PDF?